kensanata/just-halberds/Knives.md

 <address>Written by Alex Schroeder.
-To the extent possible under law,
+Based on a translation by Frotz
-the author of this work has waived all copyright and related or neighboring rights to this work.</address>
+Self and Peter Fröhlich, YYYY-MM-DD.
+To the extent possible under law, the authors of this work has waived all copyright and related or neighboring rights to this work.</address>

 # Knives